dippynark/kfmt/README.md

 The resource will be copied into each named Namespace.
 Note that each Namespace must be present in the configs being processed, either due to a Namespace resource being defined or any Namespaced resource being in that Namespace.
 Alternatively, the special value `*` can be used and the resource will be copied into every Namespace.
+Prefixing a Namespace name with `-` excludes that Namespace.

 ## Example